 You will experience many new things in college, and OA is a great place to begin that exploration.
 Feel free to try out something you have never done before and that could be a challenge.
 No adventure requires previous experience, but several do require you to be in good cardiovascular condition, and some trips may leave you mildly sore from repetitive motions such as paddling.
 Your choice should be tempered by a realistic assessment of your fitness level and background.
+Please note that the L.A. based trips have a lot of walking throughout the Los Angeles basin and may be strenuous.

 Chances are that several OA trips appeal to you.
 Which ones would you enjoy the most?
 To help you compare adventures and make a more informed decision, we have provided summary information about different aspects of the trips in charts below.